Why Video Marketing Works for Hawke’s Bay Businesses

 • Straightforward explanations

-• Real people
+• Real people speaking naturally

-• Honest communication
+• Honest, plain-language communication

-• Familiar environments
+• Familiar environments and faces

-• Watch
+• Watch a video

-• Think
+• Think about it

-• Check your website
+• Visit your website

 • Ask someone they trust

-• Come back later
+• Come back days or weeks later

-• Early stage → explanation and education
+• Early stage: Explanation and education

-What Makes Video Effective Locally
+What Makes Video Effective in a Regional Market

-1. It reduces uncertainty
+1. It Reduces Uncertainty

 • Explains how things work